 Our standard print method is a bright, fully opaque layer of plastisol ink.
-One major advantage of plastisol ink is its ability to easily match any provided colour sample or Pantone code.
+One major advantage of plastisol ink is its ability to easily match any provided Pantone colour sample.
 With standard plastisol ink we can mix and print in any colour that you need.
 Another advantage of plastisol ink is that it is quite durable and will not wear away from multiple washes.
-Additionally, plastisol ink can maintain a high level of detail through the print production process and can easily achieve thin lines, halftone patterns, and small, delicate text.
+Additionally, plastisol ink can maintain a high level of detail and can easily achieve thin lines, halftone patterns, and small, delicate text.

 disADVANTAGES OF Standard plastisol Ink

 One of the major disadvantages of standard plastisol ink is that you cannot achieve any sort of photographic colour blending or gradients.
-Additionally, when printed in plastisol designs with large areas of flat colour can quite become a bit thick or heavy to the touch, especially when printing bright colours on dark garments.
+Additionally, when printed in plastisol designs with large areas of flat colour can quite become a bit thick or heavy to the touch.
+This is especially so when printing bright colours on dark garments.

 Our standard printing is done with a bright, fully opaque layer of plastisol ink.
-Some of the advantages of this style of printing include: its ability to easily match Pantone codes – with standard plastisol we can mix and print in any colour that you need; it is quite durable and will not wear away from multiple washes; can maintain high detail and easily achieve thin lines, halftone, and small text.
-Some of the disadvantages of standard plastisol printing are that it can be quite thick and heavy to the touch, especially in large area of bright colour on a dark garment.
+The main advantage of this is its ability to easily match any Pantone colour.
+With standard plastisol we can mix and print in any colour that you need.
+Additionally, it is quite durable and will not wear away from multiple washes.
+Standard inks can maintain high detail and easily achieve thin lines, halftone, and small text.
+Some of the disadvantages of standard plastisol are that it can be quite thick to the touch.
+This is especially so in large area of bright colour on a dark garment.

 ADVANTAGES OF Soft-hand Ink

-Soft-hand printing is similar to our standard plastisol ink except that it has been thinned out so that the end result is much softer and more translucent.
-One of the major advantages of soft-hand printing is that it will achieves a very soft print that in no way feels heavy or thick in the way that standard plastisol ink can (for more information see section above).
+Soft-hand printing is similar to our standard plastisol ink except that it has been thinned out so that the end result is soft and translucent.
+One of the major advantages of this is that it achieves a very soft print that does not feel thick in the way that standard plastisol ink can.
 This soft print can be used to give your shirts a distinctive pre-worn or vintage look.
 Although soft-hand ink is thinner and softer than standard plastisol ink it just as durable and has the added benefit from being too thin to crack as it ages.